 Life happens in real time.
 Sometimes we read about it.
 More rarely, we are there.
 And after, we wish that we could have practiced a little bit before being thrown into it.

-One example is the number of color sensors we have in the eye.
-For many reasons, we have 100 million sensors squeezed onto the inside of each eyeball.
+One example of the limitations is the number of color sensors we have in the eye.
+It seems a lot that we have 100 to 120 million sensors squeezed onto the surface of each eye.
 But only about 6 million are sensitive to color.
 On average, 4 million are sensitive to red light, 2 million to green light, and only a few hundred thousand are sensitive to blue light.

 The major idea behind the two Faces Test DCPs is that the Human Visual System and the Human Hearing System work magic.
 To test the picture in your auditoriums, we have to somehow get around that magic.

 One part of the magic is that people’s eyes adjust to different light levels.
 We have the ability to see in dark moonlight and in bright sunlight.
-We can see great detail in our center vision, and we can see minute motion in our side vision.
+We can see great detail in our center vision, and we can notice very small motion in our side vision.

 The eyes and the brain work together to give the best image possible in different circumstances.
 We call the combination “The Human Visual System.”